The Invention of Hugo

 Ages 4–8

-This book tells the story of Say’s grandfather
+This book tells the story of Say’s

-to California.
-When his daughter is nearly grown, he takes his
+bringing her back to California.
+When his daughter is nearly

-family back to Japan.
-In Japan they miss California and return
+grown, he takes his family back to Japan.
+In Japan they miss

-feeling of always being homesick for one country or the other. |
+one country or the other. |

 |